-I’ll take this Quick and Easy Apple Crisp recipe over cake anytime.
-It is simple to put together and the perfect treat especially with a dollop of frozen yogurt.
+Quick and Easy Apple Crisp Recipe is loaded with sweet juicy apples in brown sugar and cinnamon sauce and topped with a delicate crunch.
+It’s simple to put together and the perfect treat especially with a dollop of ice cream.

 Don’t have time to make it now?
 Pin it for later!

 How to make an apple crisp